 So, to overcome the situation, many website owners are now turning to Content Delivery Network (CDN) providers to help deliver their content faster to users.

-A CDN is used to deliver content faster to users all around the world.
+CDN is a short form of content delivery network.
+It is used to deliver content faster to users all around the world.
 If the server is being pinged for every request, a web page will take longer to load, especially if the server is farther away from the user.
-A CDN is built to overcome this.
+It is built to overcome this.
 Instead of pinging a web server for every request on a webpage, the CDN keeps a copy of this webpage and then delivers it to the specific end-user from the nearest server.